RedPitaya/Documentation/appsFeatures/introAcqGen.rst

 To remotely control the Red Pitaya from a Python, MATLAB or LabVIEW program running on your computer, and to acquire data from the Red Pitaya to your computer for further processing, use the SCPI commands.
 The code is executed on a computer and string commands are sent between
 Red Pitaya and your computer via |wiki-network-socket|.
-Once the SCPI commands reach Red Pitaya, they are interpreted and an appropriate C API function is executed in the background.
+Once the SCPI commands reach Red Pitaya, they are interpreted and an appropriate C++ API function is executed in the background.

 .. note::